You’ve got options if your best-laid income plans veer off track.

 Alternately, you and your advisor can consider establishing a “floor” – an amount that covers your basic needs and can be withdrawn in any market environment – enabling discretionary spending to be adjusted based on your portfolio’s performance.

-Thanks to advances in medicine, better understanding of diet and ever-evolving technology, we’re living significantly longer than generations before us.
+Thanks to advances in medicine, better understanding of diet and ever-evolving technology, we’re living longer than generations before us.
 While that’s a good thing, planning fastidiously for potential long-term care needs is an often overlooked aspect of a comprehensive retirement withdrawal strategy.
-Consider this: The 2018 Genworth Cost of Care Survey cites the national median cost of a private nursing home room as $8,365 per month, and currently, some care costs are rising at nearly double the rate of U.S. inflation.
+Consider this: the 2019 Genworth Cost of Care Survey cited the national median cost of a private nursing home room as $8,516 per month, and currently, some care costs are rising at nearly double the rate of U.S. inflation.

 Your retirement as a whole could be affected if you, like so many, find you require increased or specialized care as you age and your plan can’t accommodate the added expense.

 Rein in the unknown by creating a specific funding plan with your advisor.
 Consider long-term care funding options such as traditional long-term care insurance or life insurance with long-term care payout riders, as well as asset-based long-term care contracts.
 Keep in mind that you should be planning for long-term care years before you’ll ever need it.
 If you wait past your 40s and 50s, affordable policies may no longer be an option for you.
 Now is also a good time to bolster your emergency fund, so you’ll be best prepared for whatever the future holds.

 Though modern retirement has a lot of moving parts, proper planning and a willingness to make course corrections can create a retirement defined by independence and new beginnings.

 *This is a hypothetical example for illustration purpose only and does not represent an actual investment.